-Credible Messengers, individuals with direct lived experience will be hired to ensure that the delivery of services at VOYA are trauma informed and culturally competent.
+Credible Messengers will be hired to ensure that the delivery of services at VOYA are trauma informed and culturally competent.
 Credible Messengers will be used with the delivery of mental health services, substance abuse, and family engagement.

 Peer-Relations Group